brayanramos7/nanogpt/README.md

 Hasting in a roseman.
 ```

 lol  `¯\_(ツ)_/¯`.
 Not bad for a character-level model after 3 minutes of training on a GPU.
-Better results are quite likely obtainable by instead finetuning a pretrained GPT-2 model on this dataset (see finetuning section later).
+Better results are quite likely obtainable by instead finetuning a pretrained GPT-2 model on this dataset.